How to Grow Yacon

 Yacon has several close relatives that may be suitable for hybridization.
 Cross breeding with wild relatives may be particularly valuable because genetic analysis of yacon accessions have shown a low degree of variability between varieties (Svobodova 2013).
 Hybrids of yacon with Smallanthus riparius have probably already been achieved (Smith 2010, Sep 27).
 Smallanthus macroscyphus and S. connatus also seem promising for hybridization (NRC 1989).
 I have seen seed formation on S. maculatus following hand pollination from yacon flowers, although none of the seeds have yet germinated.
 There may be other members of the genus Smallanthus and perhaps the genus Polymnia that are suitable for breeding with yacon.

 S. connatus, also known as yacon gaucho, is a wild South American relative of yacon that may be sufficiently compatible for hybridization.
+This is the least cold tolerant of the Smallanthus varieties that I have tried.
+Established plants appear to tolerate temperatures down to just above freezing, but seedlings have a difficult time with temperatures lower than 45F.
 It seeds readily, so plants are usually started from seed, although it can be propagated by stem cuttings in the same manner as yacon.
 It does not produce tubers, but has somewhat thickened roots that are edible and taste a bit like yacon does before it is sweetened by frost or storage.
 If it can be crossed with yacon, it will probably require multiple back crosses to restore yield.

 We will send the stated number of propagules.
 Occasionally we may slip in some extra small ones that literally couldn’t make the cut.
 We provide propagules with multiple growing points, generally sufficient to make three to five stems early in the growing season.
 The plant will grow additional stems as it forms more rhizome, but there is a benefit to having multiple stems early in the growing season, since that increases the overall rate of growth.
 The size of rhizome pieces with the same number of buds varies significantly from one variety to another.
 Morado usually has the smallest propagules with the greatest bud density, while Early White and Late Red often have large propagules with low bud density.